-SpendEdge: Litigation Services Market Procurement Intelligence Report With COVID-19 Impact Analysis | Global Forecasts, 2020-2024
+SpendEdge: Litigation Services Market Procurement Intelligence Report with COVID-19 Impact Analysis | Global Forecasts, 2020-2024

-The Litigation Services market will register an incremental spend of about $194 billion, growing at a CAGR of 4.30% during the forecast period.
+The Litigation Services market will register an incremental spend of about 194 billion, growing at a CAGR of 4.03% during the five-year forecast period.
 A targeted strategic approach to Litigation Services sourcing can unlock several opportunities for buyers.
 This report also offers market impact and new opportunities created due to the COVID-19 pandemic.
 Request free sample pages

 SpendEdge has announced the release of its Global Litigation Services Market Procurement Intelligence Report (Graphic: Business Wire)